palodaman/mhlinka/README.md

 ## 3. Start Strapi

-Take a deep breath.
-It's time to power up the Strapi engines.
-Navigate to your ./my-projects/launchpad/strapi folder by running:

-Navigate to your `./my-projects/launchpad/strapi` folder by running `cd strapi` from your command line.

-- Run the following command in your `./launchpad/strapi` folder:

 ```
 yarn && yarn seed && yarn develop
 ```

-This will install dependencies, sprinkle in some data magic, and run the server.
+This will install dependencies, data magic, and run the server.
 (You can run these commands separately, but why not be efficient?)

 ## 4. Start Next.js

-We're almost ready for lift-off!
 Next.js is your sleek, futuristic interface for getting all that glorious content out into the world. 🚀

 Open a new terminal tab or window to leave Strapi running, and navigate to your `./my-projects/launchpad/next` folder by running `cd next`.